Bamboo CI サーバの概要

 If you work on a large, complex application, then, in addition to all the above advantages, using Bamboo means that:

-- you can optimise build performance through parallelism.
+- you can optimize build performance through parallelism.

 - you can leverage elastic resources.